perrette/iis/README.md

 IIS
 ===
-Iterative Importance Sampling (IIS) for parameter estimation of physical models in a Bayesian sense.
+Iterative Importance Sampling (IIS) for bayesian parameter estimation of physical models

 The current version of this package is based on Annan and Hargreave (2010), DOI: 10.1016/j.ocemod.2010.02.003

+See and download notebooks for [IIS concept](http://nbviewer.ipython.org/github/perrette/iis/blob/master/notebooks/iis_concept.ipynb) and [examples](http://nbviewer.ipython.org/github/perrette/iis/blob/master/notebooks/examples.ipynb).

-This module has some bearing with pymc but focus on relatively computationally- expensive physical models.
+This module has some bearing with pymc but focuses on relatively computationally- expensive physical models.
 It is based on Gaussian approximation of parameter distribution and resulting model state, but is more robust than the Ensemble Kalman Filter with respect to deviations from non-linearity (Annan and Hargreave, 2010)